grpc/grpc.io/content/en/blog/postman-grpcweb.md

 and well-defined interface descriptions that streamline the development process.

 Before diving into the technicalities, let’s examine the potential shift that gRPC-Web represents.
-Unlike REST, which uses HTTP/1.1 for stateless server communication, gRPC operates over HTTP/2, allowing for multiplexed data streams, reduced latency through compression, and server push capabilities.
+Unlike the native gRPC protocol, which requires HTTP/2, gRPC-Web relaxes this requirement, allowing it to support any HTTP/* protocols available in a browser environment.
 In a WebSocket scenario, a persistent connection is maintained for full-duplex communication, but WebSockets can introduce complexity in managing various connection states. gRPC-Web offers a compelling alternative with its server streaming capabilities, leading to a more efficient real-time data flow.
 At present, gRPC-Web does not support client-side streaming due to browser constraints.

 ## The Mechanics of gRPC-Web: How It Works